Umuzi-org/ACN-syllabus/content/projects/java-specific/threads/_index.md

 ## The Chicken and the Farmer

-In this project you are going to create a `Chicken` function and a `Farmer` function each following these rules
+In this project you are going to create a two functions, one should be called `chicken` and the other should be called `farmer`.
+Both these functions should follow the following rules:

-1. Have the Chicken and the Farmer run on different threads
+1. They should run on different threads.

-2. The Chicken should put eggs in a Basket ***(static array/list of size 1)*** and the Farmer should take eggs from the basket
+2. The chicken function should put eggs in a Basket ***(static array/list of size 1)*** and the farmer function should take eggs from the basket.

-3. The Farmer cannot take from an empty basket
+3. The Farmer cannot take from an empty basket.

-4. The Chicken cannot add to a full basket
+4. The Chicken cannot add to a full basket.

-5. The basket is full if it has 1 egg
+5. The basket is considered full if it has 1 egg.

 We kept the instructions open-ended on purpose.
 This is meant to have a bit of room for interpretation, there is no one perfect solution to this.
 We are very interested to see how you structure your solution.

-Oh yeah, and remember to test your work.
+Remember to test your work.
 Always.